Linear Momentum Questions with Solutions

 E) 17.5 s

-6. A 2-Kilogram object slides, on a smooth surface, towards the north at a velocity of 5 meters per second.
+6. A 2-kilogram object slides, on a smooth surface, towards the north at a velocity of 5 meters per second.
 The object hits a fixed pole and is deflected from north to east by an angle of 60° and has a velocity of 5 meters per second.
-The change in the magnitude of the northward component of the moment of the object is
+The change in the magnitude of the northward component of the momentum of the object is

 A) 1.2 J